johnkerl/miller/docs/src/manpage.md

         (class=system #args=0) Returns the operating-system name as a string.

    1mpercentile0m
         (class=stats #args=2,3) Returns the given percentile of values in an array or map.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
-Please see the percentiles for information on optional flags, and on performance for large inputs.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
+Please see the percentiles function for information on optional flags, and on performance for large inputs.
        Examples:
        percentile([3,4,5,6,9,10], 90) is 10
        percentile([3,4,5,6,9,10], 90, {"interpolate_linearly":true}) is 9.5
        percentile(["abc", "def", "ghi", "ghi"], 90) is "ghi"

    1mpercentiles0m
         (class=stats #args=2,3) Returns the given percentiles of values in an array or map.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
 See examples for information on the three option flags.
        Examples:

        Defaults are to not interpolate linearly, to produce a map keyed by percentile name, and to sort